 You can find rankings of Radio, Television & Digital Communication programs with the highest starting salaries below.
 Our ranking methodology uses Radio, Television & Digital Communication specific starting and mid-career salaries of graduates from each college to generate a list of the best.

 If you're looking for the very best training out there in Radio, Television & Digital Communication it's hard to do better than Boston University.
 Graduates of the digital communication program state that they receive average early career earnings of digital communication and mid-career earnings of $69,296.
-Looking for a big school?
-This institution has more than 20,000 students on campus.
+The surrounding area of a main city is tremendous for students trying to find adequate choices for social networking, excitement, and life.

 It is hard to find a better school than Seton Hall University if you want to pursue Radio, Television & Digital Communication as a major.
 Seton Hall University radio, television & digital communication students receive 18.1% more than the typical digital communication student.
 Based in South Orange, New Jersey, Seton Hall supplies a secure, suburban environment for young people.

 San Jose State University is one of the best schools in the U.S. for Radio, Television & Digital Communication.
 Students who graduate from this program report average early career income of digital communication and mid-career income of $66,548.
-San Jose State University has one of the largest student bodies in California.
+San Jose, California is the perfect area for individuals who appreciate the fast-paced city life.

 Any student who is interested in Radio, Television & Digital Communication needs to check out Pepperdine University.
 Graduates of the Digital Communication program make an average of $36,117 for their early career and $69,044 in their mid career.
 It is set in the suburban region of Malibu, California.